(Updated 8/10/2023: Updated a few URLs, and some minor grammatical changes.)

 As an unofficial expansion, Zaero for Quake II is just More Quake II.
 Wanted more levels to fight in?
 Weapons to grab?
 Enemies to gib?
 This expansion has you covered.
 It didn’t set the world on fire, and it became this mostly-forgotten relic of a period of gaming that was slowly dying by the time this came out.
 I didn’t hate my time playing this, but it certainly was a mostly forgettable experience to me.
 It’s worth poking around for a few hours if Quake II’s gameplay style fits your fancy, but it’s not some hidden gem.

 To bring it back to Quake II for a moment: Earlier this year I had read David Kushner’s Masters of Doom, which documents the history of id Software from its founding to the early 2000s, and seeing what was happening around the time of Quake II’s development really hammered home how John Carmack and John Romero were an amazing game development duo.
 They were like a singer-songwriter duo that split: While they could certainly function and make stuff creatively on their own, they worked better as a pair.
 The games the two Johns lead solo — Quake II and Daikatana — are the result of what happens when the two split.
 It’s a shame really, I wonder if they could rekindle that magic nowadays or if it’s never gonna happen.
-But maybe it’s for the best, really.
+Maybe it’s for the best, really.

 Quake II truly was the start of a new era of id software, where it became the House of Carmack for a while, being more about the tech than the gameplay.
 The company struggled to find an identity as a result, at some points getting dangerously near being behind the curve with stuff like Rage, even with its cool reloading mechanics.
-(I wrote about that back in 2016 before Doom 2016 came out, you can check that out here.)
+(I wrote about that back in 2016, you can check that out here.)
 Carmack leaving in 2013 left id software in a dangerous position upon his departure, wondering if the studio could ever recover.
 Thankfully they did, with the wonderful 2016 Doom reboot and its solid sequel Doom Eternal. id Software is doing alright, even without the founders there.

 With Quake getting a remaster by Nightdive earlier this year, I wonder if a Quake II remaster is on the horizon for next year, since that game will be celebrating its 25th anniversary in 2022.
 Or maybe they’ll just port Quake II RTX to console instead, just so people can gawk at the shiny textures that ruin the game’s art design.
 Who knows?